pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Root

 Every layout needs to start with a `Root` component.
 The `Root` component has all the properties of a `Container` component.
-It allows to control the `precision` of the layout engine.
+It allows you to control the `precision` of the layout engine.
 A precision of `1` expresses that all values computed by the layout engines are integers, while the default precision of `0.1` allows the layout engine to measure layouts in sub-pixel values such as `10.2`.
-The `pixelSize` property of the `Root` component allows one to specify the relation of pixels inside the layout with the three.js units in the scene.
-The `anchorX` and `anchorY` properties allow to specify where the `Root` component is anchored in relation to its position.
+The `pixelSize` property of the `Root` component allows you to specify the relation of pixels inside the layout with the three.js units in the scene.
+The `anchorX` and `anchorY` properties allow you to specify where the `Root` component is anchored in relation to its position.
 The `sizeX` and `sizeY` properties can be used to give the layout a fixed size in three.js units.

 ```jsx
 <Root sizeX={2} sizeY={1} flexDirection="row">